f00f/TrainingApp/README.md

 Developer Prerequesites
 =======================
-The project files are created with Android Studio 0.8.6
+The project files are created with Android Studio 0.8.6 and tested with 0.8.9

 Todo
 ====
-+ Add Nichtsgesagt list
++ Nichtssagend-list
-++ load all-players JSON
-++ an-/abmelden von anderen
-++ add comment field to dialog
+++ (add comment field to dialog)
 + Add link to Einteilung (or implement it)
 + x Std vorm Training nachfragen: hey, was is los?
 + Bei kurzfristiger Meldung: Option Luk/Geza/Hannes anzurufen/SMS zu schreiben.